Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 If you’re heading somewhere that isn’t super well known, you may find yourself guiding your driver using Google maps on your phone.

-Grab and Go-Jek
+Grab and Gojek in Sumatra

 These services are amazing and make life in Sumatra (in fact, most of Indonesia) so much simpler.
 Unfortunately, they are really only available in some of the bigger cities, but if you find yourself needing a cheap, reliable way to get around the city, this is it.